+6.6.
 Accrued Interest on Debt Securities

 Accrued interest during the year on discount debt securities (e.g., stripped coupons and residual bonds) and compound interest debt securities (e.g., guaranteed investment certificates) must be reported annually, even if interest is not paid.
-This interest is included on your T5 slip, with the exception of interest on stripped coupons and residual bonds which is reported on the Accumulated Interest Report provided by your Advisor.

-See Premium or Discount Bonds below.
+This interest is included on your T5 slip, except for interest on stripped coupons and residual bonds which are both reported on the provided Accumulated Interest Report.
+(See section 7.5. below Premium or Discount Bonds below)

-Transfer of Securities to a Registered Account
+Transfer of Securities to a Registered Account 6.7.

-If savings bonds or other types of bonds are transferred with accrued interest to a Registered Retirement Savings Plan (RRSP), a Registered Disability Savings Plan (RDSP), a Tax-Free Savings Account (TFSA) or a Registered Education Savings Plan (RESP), the interest amounts will be included on the T5 slip and will also be shown on the Investment Income Summary.
+If savings bonds or other types of bonds are transferred with accrued interest to a Registered Retirement Savings Plan (RRSP), a Registered Disability Savings Plan (RDSP), a Tax-Free Savings Account (TFSA), a First Home Savings Account (FHSA) or a Registered Education Savings Plan (RESP), the interest amounts will be included on the T5 slip and will also be shown on the Investment Income Summary.

+6.8.
 Investment Income Summary